life-itself/community/content/hubs/bergerac.md

 Beyond the seemingly paradoxical nature of contemplative activism, we carry the intention of the ungraspable concept of a metamodern monastery.
 Our vision is to create a space where individuals can come together to explore, practice, and embody new ways of being and relating to each other and the world.

 The Praxis Hub is a space devoted to the development and deepening of practices for an integrative response to our cultural situation.
-The Praxis Hub hosts residencies at the service of change agents.
-A laboratory to test and develop collective practices that can support our capacity to be together in this time of complexity, both individually and collectively.
+The Praxis Hub hosts residencies at the service of change agents, and offers mindful co-living opportunities for mid- to long-term residents.
+It is a laboratory to test and develop collective practices that can support our capacity to be together in this time of complexity, both individually and collectively.

 The Hub is an experiential place that seeks to highlight the activation process resulting from community living.
 A proposal that aims to bring out another way of thinking and living in the world by questioning the relationship between the intimate and the collective along the question of alterity.